 Opportunistic infections (OIs) are infections that occur more often or are more severe in people with weakened immune systems than in people with healthy immune systems.
-People with weakened immune systems include people living with HIV or people receiving chemotherapy.
+People with weakened immune systems include people living with HIV.

 OIs are caused by a variety of germs (viruses, bacteria, fungi, and parasites).
 OI-causing germs spread in a variety of ways, for example in the air, in body fluids, or in contaminated food or water.
 Here are examples of some of the most common OIs in people with HIV in the United States:

-- Herpes simplex virus 1 (HSV-1) infection—a viral infection that can cause painful cold sores in or around the mouth, or painful ulcers on or around the genitals or anus
+- Herpes simplex virus (HSV) infection—a viral infection that can cause painful cold sores in or around the mouth, or painful ulcers on or around the genitals or anus

 - Salmonella infection—a bacterial infection that affects the intestines (the gut)